rx-angular/rx-angular/libs/template/src/lib/render-strategies/rxjs/operators/coalesceWith.md

 # coalesceWith

-Limits the number of synchronous emitted a value from the source Observable to one emitted value per [`AnimationFrame`](https://developer.mozilla.org/en-US/search?q=AnimationFrame), then repeats this process for every tick of the browsers event loop.
+Limits the number of synchronous emitted a value from the source Observable to one emitted value per durationSelector.
+Typically, rendering will use a [`AnimationFrame`](https://developer.mozilla.org/en-US/search?q=AnimationFrame), then repeats this process for every tick of the Browsers event loop.

-The coalesceWith operator is based on the [throttle](https://rxjs-dev.firebaseapp.com/api/operators/throttle) operator.
+The coalesceWith operator is based similar to `debounce(from(Promise.resolve()))` operator.
 In addition to that is provides emitted values for the trailing end only, as well as maintaining a context to scope coalescing.

 ![coalesceWith Operator Marble Diagram](generated/images/guide/component/coalesceWith.png)